hridoy69/Fairy-Circles/README.md

 # Requirements
 Kindly see the python packages required to run the codes.
 # Dataset
-All the training and validation data are archieved at Zenodo.
+All the training and validation data are archieved at Zenodo (https://zenodo.org/doi/10.5281/zenodo.12754238).